Bioconductor/bioconductor.org/content/developers/c-debugging.md

 uses RCurl, followed by a call to the garbage collector, `gc()`.
-The role of the garbage collector suggests again memory corruption of some sort, and in particular that perhaps RCurl is allocating (at the C level) an R object but not properly PROTECT'ing it.
+The role of the garbage collector suggests again memory corruption of some sort, and in particular that perhaps RCurl is allocating (at the C level) an R object but not properly PROTECT'ing it from garbage collection.
 We suspect RCurl rather than R or libcurl (other possible players) because it is the least tested of the code.
 We could be wrong, of course...
 After many iterations, my colleague arrived at buggy24.R:

     library(RCurl)